No doubt, it’s been (another!) challenging year. So many of us had hoped the pandemic would be a thing of the past by now.

 With winter's shorter days, getting outside is even more important.

-More than ever this year, the holidays are a time to cut yourself a break.
+The holidays are a time to cut yourself a break.
 Focus on what’s important:

 - connecting (whether virtually or in-person) with those closest to you,